On the Spectral Changes of OJ 287: The Lowest X-ray state Spectrum -- extended at Optical-UV and Hard at X-rays: SED Analysis and results

 Since our focus is the lowest X-ray flux state and synchrotron is known to affect the X-ray spectrum \citep{2022MNRAS.509.2696S,2020ApJ...890...47P,2001PASJ...53...79I}, we ordered the IDs first by X-ray flux (increasing) and then filtered all the IDs with best-fit X-ray flux within $3\sigma$ of the lowest X-ray flux (resulting in 4 IDs).
 Among these, we then looked for the ID with the lowest flux in UVOT bands (ID: 00030901002).
 The corresponding optical to X-ray SEDs for this is shown in Figure \ref{fig:fig2}.

-As optical-UV is synchrotron emission and is directly related to the underlying particle spectrum, to get the spectral index, we first fitted a PL model to the UVOT SED.
+As optical-UV is synchrotron emission, to get the spectral index, we first fitted a PL model to the UVOT SED using $\chi^2$ statistic in XSPEC.
 We then extrapolated the best-fit optical-UV spectrum and examined it vis-a-vis the corresponding X-ray spectrum.
 We found that the UVOT PL fit ($\rm \Gamma_{UVOT} = 2.71 \pm 0.03$) extends well into X-ray.
-Thus, to get the uncontaminated X-ray spectral parameter, we jointly modelled the optical to X-ray spectrum with a two-PL model, accounting for the reddening modified optical-UV PL model contribution to X-ray energies.
+Thus, to get the uncontaminated X-ray spectral parameter, we jointly modeled the optical to X-ray spectrum with a two-PL model (redden*powerlaw + tbabs*powerlaw), for the reddening modified optical-UV PL model contribution to X-ray energies.
 We found a harder X-ray photon spectral index of $\rm \Gamma_X = 1.22 \pm 0.20$ compared to $\rm \Gamma_X \sim 1.5$ when fitting X-ray alone.

-The best-fit model along with data is shown in Figure \ref{fig:fig2}.
-This is the hardest-ever reported X-ray spectrum for OJ 287 to the best of our knowledge.
+To further improve the constraint, we jointly modeled all the observation IDs (total 7 IDs) having similar X-ray spectral indices (hard; $\Gamma_X: 1.2-1.3$).
+This resulted in an improved constraint of $\rm \Gamma_X = 1.29 \pm 0.06$ using $\chi^2$-statistic for UVOT and $Cash-statistic$ at X-rays.
+We re-checked the result using only $\chi^2$-statistic at both optical-UV and X-ray with X-ray binned to a minimum of 20 counts per bin.
+We got a consistent result (within $\rm1\sigma$; $\rm \Gamma_X = 1.16 \pm 0.08$; $\chi^2/dof\footnote{degree of freedom}=67.4/61$) but this lacks the lowest X-ray flux state due to insufficient counts.
+The best-fit model from the lowest X-ray flux state along with data is shown in Figure \ref{fig:fig2}.
+This is the hardest-ever reported X-ray spectrum (0.3 - 10 keV) for OJ 287 to the best of our knowledge.

-We then explored other low and intermediate X-ray flux states, most of which have a relatively flatter X-ray spectrum ($\Gamma \sim 1.7 - 2$) and found that this hard X-ray spectrum along with their respective optical-UV spectrum can naturally reproduce the observed flat X-ray spectrum.
-A subset of such IDs, representative of the different X-ray spectra exhibited by the source in the LBL phase are shown in Figures \ref{fig:fig2} and \ref{fig:fig3}.
-We further found that some of these though require changes in normalization and a few require spectral changes as well (marked with '*' in Figures \ref{fig:fig2} and \ref{fig:fig3}).
+We then explored other low and intermediate X-ray flux states, most of which have a relatively flatter X-ray spectrum ($\Gamma \sim 1.7 - 2.1$) and found that this inferred hard X-ray spectrum without or with variation of normalization along with the respective optical-UV spectrum can naturally explain a majority of the observed flat X-ray spectrum of the LBL phase of the source.
+A subset of such IDs, representative of the different X-ray spectra exhibited by the source are shown in Figures \ref{fig:fig2} and \ref{fig:fig3}.
+We also found that a few are indeed different spectrally.
+These and the observation-IDs requiring change of normalization of the inferred hard X-ray spectrum are marked with '$\rm\ast$' in Figure \ref{fig:fig3}.